hai-vr/documentation/docs/products/prefabulous-avatar/index.md

 # Prefabulous Avatar

-*Prefabulous Avatar* contains components to automate common changes in your personal avatar.
+*Prefabulous Avatar* contains **non-destructive** components to automate common changes in your personal avatar.
 These components can be reused across multiple avatars when you turn it into a prefab.

 - Edit all [mesh bounds](./prefabulous-avatar/component-reference/edit-mesh-bounds)